jadupl2/jadupl2.github.io/_pages/install.md

 ## The Setup script
 Whether you are installing a SADMIN client or server, they both need “python3” and the “lsb_release” command installed.
-So the first thing the setup script will do, is to verify that they are installed, if there not the setup script will be installed them.
+So the first thing the setup script will do, is to verify that they are installed, if there not, the setup script will be installed them.
 If it’s not able to installed them, you will be notified and the script will terminate.
 {: .text-justify}

 The setup script will ask some questions regarding your environment.
-Your answers are store in the [SADMIN configuration file]( {% post_url 2021-04-26-sadmin-cfg %}) ($SADMIN/cfg/sadmin.cfg).
-This configuration file is used by the web interface and by the SADMIN tools scripts.
-The scripts you create will also use it and it add flexibility to your SADMIN environment.
+Your answers are store in the [SADMIN configuration file]({% post_url 2021-04-26-sadmin-cfg %}) ($SADMIN/cfg/sadmin.cfg).
+This configuration file is used by the web interface and by all the SADMIN tools scripts.
+The scripts you create will also use it and it will add flexibility to your SADMIN environment.
 The configuration file can be modified after running the setup script, if you need to.
 {: .text-justify}

 The setup script can be run more than once, so don't worry if you made a mistake, just run it again.
-If there are missing packages, the setup program will install them for you.
+If there are missing packages ([see required packages](/_pages/requirements/#sadmin-client-packages)), the setup program will install them for you.
 You will be asked what type of installation you want, a 'SADMIN server' or a 'SADMIN client'.
 As an example, I have kept the [setup log](/assets//pdf/setup_centos7.pdf) of an installation that were done on a CentOS 7 server.
 {: .text-justify}

 - If you are installing a 'SADMIN server':